MatthijsBekendam/CMS-Project/README.md

 - in same folder run "npm start" to serve front-end
 - in alteza_django_project/backend run "python manage.py runserver"

-- go to http://localhost:3000/ to view website.
+- go to http://localhost:3000/ to view articles.
+- go to http://localhost:3000/users to view user page.

 TEST INSTRUCTIONS

-- test can be ran by going to "alteza_django_project/backend" and running "python manage.py test articles"
+- test can be ran by going to "alteza_django_project/backend" and running "python manage.py test articles" or run "python manage.py test authentication"

 - functional test can by ran by going to "alteza_django_project/backend" and running "python manage.py test functional_tests"
   NOTE : for the functional test a MacOS chromedriver using chrome version 96 is used.
 If you have a different operating